 For the purpose of improving academic standing and establishing institutional grade point average, students must repeat any failed coursework.
 Failed courses may be repeated more than twice, so long as repeating the coursework does not jeopardize the students' maximum time frame of completion.
+Pre-requisite modules in diploma programs may not be repeated more than three (3) attempts.
 Each attempt counts in the calculation of the students' rate of progress and successful completion percentages.
-All repeated coursework will appear on the student's transcript, but only the highest grade earned will be included in the calculation of their cumulative grade point average.
+All repeated coursework will appear on the student's transcript, but only the highest grade earned, will be included in the calculation of their cumulative grade point average.
+Attendance in successfully repeated classes/modules will also replace attendance in prior unsuccessful attempts.